Tyson E. Lewis

 Art Education Graduate Program Coordinator

-Tyson E. Lewis graduated with a PhD. in educational philosophy from UCLA in 2006.
+Dr. Tyson E. Lewis graduated with a PhD. in educational philosophy from UCLA in 2006.
 Before joining the department of art history and art education at UNT, he taught educational foundations courses in the politics, philosophy, and sociology of education at Montclair State University, New Jersey.
-His scholarship focuses on the intersections between a phenomenology of perception, biopolitics (as the politics of the body), and art education/aesthetic appreciation.
-He has published in a wide variety of journal including Curriculum Inquiry, Journal of Aesthetic Education, Studies in Art Education, Visual Arts Research, Educational Theory, Educational Studies, and Studies in Philosophy and Theory.
-His books include Education Out of Bounds: Rethinking Imagination In and Posthuman Age (New York: Palgrave, 2010), The Aesthetics of Education: Theatre, Curiosity, and Politics in the Work of Jacques Ranciere and Paulo Freire (London: Continuum, 2012), and On Study: Giorgio Agamben and Educational Potentiality (New York: Routledge, 2013), and Inoperative Learning: A Radical Rewriting of Educational Potentialities (New York: Routledge, 2017).
+His scholarship focuses on the intersections between a phenomenology of perception, critical theory, and art education/aesthetic appreciation.
+He has published in a wide variety of journal including Curriculum Inquiry, Journal of Aesthetic Education, Studies in Art Education, Visual Arts Research, Educational Theory, Educational Studies, and Cultural Critique.
+His books include Education Out of Bounds: Rethinking Imagination in a Posthuman Age (New York: Palgrave, 2010), The Aesthetics of Education: Theatre, Curiosity, and Politics in the Work of Jacques Ranciere and Paulo Freire (London: Continuum, 2012), On Study: Giorgio Agamben and Educational Potentiality (New York: Routledge, 2013), and Inoperative Learning: A Radical Rewriting of Educational Potentialities (New York: Routledge, 2017).
 He is also co-editor of several volumes including Art’s Teachings, Teaching’s Art: Philosophical, Critical, and Educational Musings (Rotterdam: Springer, 2015), Pedagogies in the Flesh: Case Studies on the Embodiment of Sociocultural Differences in Education (New York: Palgrave, 2017), and Marcuse’s Challenge to Education (London: Rowman & Littlefield, 2009).